Types of Events

-There are three types of parties at Harvey Mudd College:
+There are three types of Events at Harvey Mudd College:

 Advertising Policies can be found in the ASHMC Social Committee’s “Party Planning Packet” and should be strictly followed.

-Parties not contained indoors must end by 1 a.m. and can only occur on weekends.
+Events not contained indoors must end by 1 a.m. and can only occur on weekends.
 Campus Safety reserves the right to break up any party.
-Note that the following guidelines may be amended or abbreviated by the Social Committee and the Dean of Students in special circumstances.
+Note that the following guidelines may be amended or abbreviated by the Social Committee and the Division of Student Affairs in special circumstances.